 Authenticity is no longer a choice.
 Brands have to own it… whatever it is.

 A few years ago, when that epic ice storm shut things down at Mt.
-Bachelor, CEO John McLeod and his team launched a new communications program designed to manage expectations and quell some of the bitching.
+Bachelor, the CEO and his team launched a new communications program designed to manage expectations and quell some of the bitching.
 (Skiers can be a surprisingly whiny group.)

 It’s hard to complain about a lift not opening promptly on time when you’ve seen the manual labor required to do the job… and the realities of operating safely in a high alpine environment after a wind and ice “event.”